 4. Cantilever or Strap Footings

-When two or more footing is connected by a beam, it is known as a combined footing, and beam connecting footing is known as a strap.
+When two or more footing is connected by a beam, it is known as a combined footing, and the beam connecting footing is known as a strap.

 This is an important foundation.
-When a square or rectangular footing located near to the property line and if it concentrically located under the column would extend into the adjoining property.
+When a square or rectangular footing is located near the property line and if it is concentrically located under the column would extend into the adjoining property.

 Sometimes, when the distance between this column and the adjoining column is big, the combined trapezoidal footing will be quite narrow, with high bending moments.
 In such a case, strap footing may be provided.

-The strap beam provided to connect two spread footing columns does not remain in contact with soil and thus does not transfer any pressure to the soil.
+The strap beam provided to connect two spread footing columns does not remain in contact with the soil and thus does not transfer any pressure to the soil.

 The main function of the strap beam is to transfer a load of the heavily loaded outer column to the inner one.
 While transferring this load strap footing has to experience shear force and bending moment.

 This should be taken into consideration while designing cantilever or strap footings.
 The below figure shows the different positions in which this footing can be utilized and their choice depends upon the physical conditions of each specific case.

 5. Raft or Mat Foundation

-A Raft foundation also used for low-bearing capacity soil, as it distributes the weight of the building over the entire area of the building, and not over the smaller zone or at the individual point.
+A Raft foundation is also used for low-bearing capacity soil, as it distributes the weight of the building over the entire area of the building, and not over the smaller zone or at the individual point.
 Ultimately reduces the stress per area on the soil.
 The stress concept is very simple for civil engineers.
-We know that stress is a ratio weight by area.
+We know that stress is a ratio of weight by area.

-For example, if a building has is 10m x 10 m weighs 100 tons and has a raft foundation, then the stress on the soil is weight/area = 100/100 = 1 ton per square meter.
+For example, if a building is 10m x 10 m weighs 100 tons, and has a raft foundation, then the stress on the soil is weight/area = 100/100 = 1 ton per square meter.

 In another case, if the same building has 4 individual footings, each of 1m x 1m, then the total area of the foundation would be 4 m2, and the stress on the soil would be 100/4, which is about 25 tons per square meter.
-So it increases load per unit area on the foundation.
+So it increases the load per unit area on the foundation.

-It is recommended when compressed soil such as very soft clay, alluvial deposits, and compressible fill material where strip, pad or pile foundations would not provide a stable foundation without excessive excavation.
+It is recommended when compressed soil such as very soft clay, alluvial deposits, and compressible fill material where strip, pad, or pile foundations would not provide a stable foundation without excessive excavation.

-A foundation in which the depth of foundation is more than the width of the foundation is known as a deep foundation.
+A foundation in which the depth of the foundation is more than the width of the foundation is known as a deep foundation.

 1. Pile Foundation

-The pile foundation is a type of deep foundation is made of concrete, timber, or steel.
+The pile foundation is a type of deep foundation made of concrete, timber, or steel.
 It is like a small-diameter column that is driven into or cast in the ground.

 The major function of the pile foundation is to transmit loads to the lower level of the ground by the combination of friction pile and end-bearing pile at the pile point or base.

-We use a pile foundation when:
+- We use a pile foundation when

-1. The compressible or weak upper soil layer
+- The compressible or weak upper soil layer

 - Expansive soils in the foundation

-4. Subjected to uplifting forces
+- Subjected to uplifting forces

-5. Soil erosion
+- Soil erosion

 2. Pier or Caisson Foundation

 A Caisson is one type of watertight retaining structure used in the construction of a concrete dam, as a pier of bridge construction in the river, or for the repair of ships.

-This is because caisson can be transported by floating to the construction site and sunk in water to use as a pier of foundation.
+This is because a caisson can be transported by floating to the construction site and sunk in water to use as a pier or foundation.

 They are similar to pile foundations but are installed using a different method.
 Caisson foundation is used, when the soil of adequate bearing strength is found below surface layers of weak materials such as fill or peat.